cloudfoundry/bosh-bootloader/plan-patches/cfcr-vsphere/README.md

    kubectl config use-context "${context_name}"
    ```

-1. create, scale, and expose apps with the kubernetes bootcamp docker image. please note that the vsphere cloud-provider, like vsphere, does not have load balancer support built in, so you'll have to use nodeports.
+1. Create, scale, and expose apps with the kubernetes bootcamp docker image.
+Please note that the vsphere cloud-provider, like vsphere, does not have load balancer support built in, so you'll have to use nodeports.
    ```
    kubectl run kubernetes-bootcamp --image=docker.io/jocatalin/kubernetes-bootcamp:v1 --port=8080
    kubectl get pods
    kubectl expose deployment kubernetes-bootcamp --type NodePort --name k8s-bootcamp-service
    ```
-   to curl this app, you'll want to find its nodeport with `kubectl get service k8s-bootcamp-service -o wide`.
-   and its IP by correlating the node listed in `kubectl get pods -o wide` against the external IP from `kubectl get nodes -o wide`.
+   After you've completed this, other services within your vsphere network cluster should be able to reach kubernetes-bootcamp on any worker's NodePort.